RSWAIN1486/emlov3-pytorchlightning-hydra/README.md

 ```

-## Run Training and Evaluation using Docker on Cifar10 using TIMM models with Pytorch lightning & Hydra
+## Run Training and Evaluation using Docker on Cifar10 using TIMM models with Pytorch lightning and Hydra

 ```bash
 # Build Docker on local